Fiber Artists of San Antonio has a long and rich history!

 By Jean Peffers, Honorary member and one of FASA’s founding members:

-I think it was in 1973 that we organized CREATIVE STITCHERS with eleven members, including Barbara Friedson as president (she is returning to SA in June from Eugene, OR. and will be joining the group).
+I think it was in 1972 that we organized CREATIVE STITCHERS with eleven members, including Barbara Friedson as president.
 I was the next president.
 The group was started when we took a stitchery class at the Southwest School of Art and Craft with Mary Heickman, a retired art teacher who moved to Somerset.
 She had taught the astronauts wives stitchery and formed a group in Houston and we decided San Antonio should have a group.

-In a few years there where three chapters…..Houston, SA, Dallas….the first chairman of the conference in San Antonio at the U. T. Health Science Center was with Amy Freeman Lee as judge…the show hung in the reception area, and lecture hall in the auditorium.
+In a few years there where three chapters…..Houston, SA, Dallas….the first chairman of the conference in San Antonio in 1976 at the U. T. Health Science Center was judged by Amy Freeman Lee…the show hung in the reception area, and lecture hall in the auditorium.
 We had over 100 participants.
-We moved to the St. Anthony hotel for next exhibitions…people liked the San Antonio Riverwalk ambiance.
+Later, we moved to the Menger hotel for our next conferences …people liked the San Antonio Riverwalk ambiance.
 Since we enjoyed getting together with chapters on the years between the conferences, we decided to have smaller workshops in Salado.
 I think it was in the early 80’s…we made lasting friendships with our fellow artists and learned new techniques and brain stormed with the other two chapters.
 Unfortunately Salado Stagecoach Inn changed hands in the 90’s and it became too expensive to have the workshops there.
 Things had changed…Houston’s International Quilt Show had workshops and exhibitions, fiber stores became a popular way to access fiber interests, Southwest School of Art offered workshops and classes, the internet was accessible to most everyone, etc., but we did continue to have conferences.
-The last one which in Austin (they had just formed a chapter) and we hosted was in Kerrville.
-It was in early 2000 I believe.
+The last conference was hosted by San Antonio and Austin (they had just formed a chapter in 2007) and we hosted it in Kerrville.
+It was in early 2012 I believe.
 Dallas declined to do the next one in two years, and then left the federation, although it is still functioning.
 Then Houston could not get officers so they disbanded.
-We changed our name in the 90’s since we we’re doing a more variety of fiber work and not just stitchery…knitting, crocheting, dyeing, collage, paper pieces, fiber jewelry, etc.
+We changed our name in the late 1980’s since we we’re doing a more variety of fiber work and not just stitchery…knitting, crocheting, dyeing, collage, paper pieces, fiber jewelry, etc.

 Now as for the fashion shows…we, mainly Kathleen Lindemann and I, had been going to Houston for their shows and decided with Jane Dunnewold who was teaching complex cloth, that we needed to add a FASA fashion show for San Antonio, and so 25+ years ago we had our first style show at the Bright Shawl (the Junior League’s building)…the exact date can be verified through archives.
-We continued moving to different hotels, Oak Hills, SA country’s club….wherever we could get the best deals.
+We continued moving to different hotels, like the Omni, La Mansion, Oak Hills, SA Country’s Club….wherever we could get the best deals.
 I feel it expanded our membership since many people were mostly interested in fiber arts related to clothing and fashion.

 Q & A: